 To help you prepare for the hot weather ahead, our experts compiled a list of summer home maintenance tips to help you save energy and money.
-If you’re concerned about your electricity bill increasing this summer, implement these tactics to get ahead of the summer heat.
+If you’re concerned about your electricity bill increasing, you can follow these simple tips to manage your energy usage and stay cool this summer.

 1. Clean your HVAC unit

-There’s no better way to reduce your home’s summer energy costs than by monitoring your AC usage.
-According to the Department of Energy (DOE), setting your thermostat 7-10 degrees higher can save up to 10% annually.
-If you have a manual thermostat, try to set it to at least 78 degrees Fahrenheit, or even higher when you’re out of the house.
+Adjusting and monitoring your AC usage is the quickest way to lower your home’s summer energy costs.
+According to the Department of Energy (DOE), setting your thermostat 7–10 degrees higher can save up to 10% annually.
+If you have a manual thermostat, try to set it between 75 and 78 degrees Fahrenheit, especially when you’re out of the house.
 Setting a daily schedule can also help you save on your energy costs and take a load off your mind.

 If you want to automate this task, consider installing a programmable or smart thermostat.
-These devices automatically adjust your home’s temperature for efficiency, so you don’t have to worry about adjusting it throughout the day.
+These devices automatically adjust your home’s temperature for efficiency, so you don’t have to worry about remembering to adjust it throughout the day.
 Some smart thermostats can be operated from your smartphone, allowing you to monitor your home’s temperature while you’re away.

 3. Seal drafty windows or doors

 AC is non-negotiable for many residents in the summer when temperatures get too high, so it’s crucial to get the most out of your cold air.
-Drafty windows and doors let cool air escape and warm air in, which makes your HVAC system work harder to keep you comfortable, and drives up your energy bill.
+Drafty windows and doors let cool air escape and warm air in, which makes your HVAC system work harder to keep you comfortable and drives up your energy bill.
 Seal up any cracks with weatherstrips or caulk where needed to avoid wasting cold air.
-You can handle both of these tasks on your own with materials from your local hardware store.
+You can handle both tasks on your own using materials from your local hardware store.

 4. Put your ceiling fans to use